fentec-project/gofe/README.md

 security) by
     * Scheme based on paper by _Agrawal, Libert and Stehlé_ ([paper](https://eprint.iacr.org/2015/608.pdf)).
 It can be instantiated from Damgard DDH (similar to DDH, but uses one more group element to achieve full security, similar to how Damgård's encryption scheme is obtained from ElGamal scheme ([paper](https://link.springer.com/chapter/10.1007/3-540-46766-1_36)), LWE and Paillier primitives.
     * Multi-input scheme based on paper by _Abdalla et.al_ ([paper](https://eprint.iacr.org/2017/972.pdf)) and instantiated from the scheme in the first point.
-    * Decentralized scheme with (adaptive security) by _Chotard, Sans, Gay, Phan and Pointcheval_ ([paper](https://eprint.iacr.org/2017/989.pdf)).
+    * Decentralized scheme with by _Chotard, Sans, Gay, Phan and Pointcheval_ ([paper](https://eprint.iacr.org/2017/989.pdf)).
 This scheme does not require a trusted party to generate keys.
 It is built on pairings.

 #### Quadratic polynomial schemes
 You will need `SGP` scheme from package `quadratic`.